michmech/plausibility/README.md

 ## Digression: a return to example 2

-In example 3 we broke one of the things we built in example 2.
+In example 3 we broke one of the things we had built in example 2.
 In example 2, we wanted to prevent adjectives from piling up inside the noun phrase, such as *expensive delicious fresh Italian wine*.
 We had this code in the `Mod` function in example 2:

 ```
 -- fun Mod : Quality -> Kind -> Kind;